 What Electrician Insurance Doesn’t Cover

-- Damage to your own property unless covered by commercial property or inland marine insurance
+- Damage to your property (unless you carry commercial property or inland marine insurance)

 Best Electrician Insurance Companies (2025)